Why the LEAH Knox Scholars Program?

 Why create the leah knox scholars program?

-The National Institutes of Health (NIH) funds relatively few US Black and Hispanic biomedical researchers; the disparity in the workforce pipeline begins prior to college entry.
-The NIH-SEPA-funded LEAH Knox Scholars Biomedical Research track addresses this workforce issue by attracting and supporting a diverse group of top science students from school systems in the Greater Boston area including: Boston, Cambridge, and Everett high schools.
+The NIH-SEPA-funded LEAH Knox Scholars Biomedical Research supports a group of top science students from school systems in the greater Boston area including: Boston, Cambridge, and Everett high schools.
 These students will be engaged, supported, and encouraged to grow their interest in science through a two-year, multi-industry partnership that provides a high-level experiential learning opportunities in the sciences.

 LEAH Knox Scholars Components: